monicabarbery/monicabarbery.github.io/_pages/about.md

   - /about.html
 ---

-<br><br>My research focuses on fault and earthquake mechanics, rock friction, and brittle deformation using laboratory experiments, microstructural analysis, mechanical models, and field work.
-I investigate processes occurring from the nanoscale up to the kilometer scale over timescales of microseconds to decades to better understand the physics of earthquake nucleation, propagation, cessation, and healing.
+<br><br>I'm a research scientist working in the Experimental Rock Deformation Lab at Brown University.
+I investigate crustal deformation processes with a strong focus on earthquakes and rock friction.
+My work explores physical processes that contribute to seismic and aseismic slip and the role of natural fault heterogenity on fault mechanics and friction.
+My research techniques include laboratory experiments, numerical modelling, microstructural analysis of natural and experimentally deformed samples, and field work.